Introduction

-This week, I will show you how to convert folder and document content types while migrating to SharePoint 2010.
+This week, I'll show you how to convert folder and document content types while migrating to, or moving between, various SharePoint versions.
 Why would I convert my content types?
 Why not?
-For an unknown reason, you decided to change the content type names and you added a few fields.
+For whatever reason, you've decided to change your content type names, and you've added a few fields.

-Copy SharePoint documents tool.
-This Sharegate tool allows users to easily copy documents with the metadata, the version history and the author.
+For this exercise, I'll be using Sharegate to Copy SharePoint documents tool.
+Sharegate allows users to easily copy documents, while preserving metadata, version history, and author info.

 Original content type name: Employment contract